 • Ink Bread

-1. Place the cold water, sugar, salt, and Albuwhip Free Range in a jar.
+1. Put the cold water, sugar, salt and Albuwhip Free Range in a pitcher.

 2. Blend at maximum speed and allow to hydrate for 3–4 minutes.